petejos80/triviagame/README.md

 # Orchid Trivia
-A simple Javascript trivia game to test your knowledge of America's favorite houseplant.
+A simple Javascript trivia game to test your knowledge of America's favorite houseplants.